 - Proof of all team members' student status.

-If you have further questions about the Student Design Challenge, please contact the Conference Chairs.
+If you have further questions about the Student Design Challenge, please contact the Student Design Challenge Chairs.